mr-nart/Kingmaker/Sessions/001 - The Feast.md

 	- human male, "was already a Baron before this but w/o any lands" per Linzi
 	- "seems like a hardass" per Linzi, has a reputation for brutality?, he's sitting with the Iron Wraiths, yet looks approachable
 	- impressed by Archie's wish blade, *wants to talk to Archie again tomorrow*
+	- in search of dwarven ruins in the stolen lands

 - [[The Iron Wraiths]] (group)
 	- dressed in full plate, largely keeping to themselves, not mingling